 Well, okay, they all raised their hands.

-Um, and he took the pledge, and look at what they're doing now.
+And he took the pledge, and look at what they're doing now.

 They are betraying that pledge.

-So I yeah, I think.
+So yeah, I think.

-Let me ask you, let me ask you this question, because you know, here we are 19 days out of the election.
+Let me ask you, let me ask you this question because, you know, here we are 19 days out of the election.

-Um they certainly haven't digested last night's debate, although the media is spinning frenetically in terms of helping Hillary.
+They certainly haven't digested last night's debate, although the media is spinning frenetically in terms of helping Hillary.

-I think you've got to believe knock out the high, knock out the low, look at the average, and you're probably somewhere in there.
+Now, I generally take it this way: I think you've got to believe knock out the high, knock out the low, look at the average, and you're probably somewhere in there.

-But with so many balls up in the air in terms of I don't think the public is uh has absorbed Veritas, the Veritas Videos, Project Veritas.
+But with so many balls up in the air in terms of I don't think the public has absorbed Veritas, the Veritas videos, Project Veritas, I don't think they've absorbed WikiLeaks, they certainly haven't absorbed the debate last night.

 So there are way too many balls in the air.